amarshall/jambda/README.md

 # jambda

 A portmanteau of “JAM” and “lambda”, this is JAM’s Lisp.
+This is an exercise in writing a Lisp interpreter, and isn’t meant to be a “real” language.

 ## Usage